 It’s not just the people and overall atmosphere of Chiswick that make it such a nice place to live; it also boasts some stunning sights, especially from the Victorian homes that sit beside the River Thames.

 One of the reasons Chiswick is so popular with families is the schools in the area.
-Many of the schools in Chiswick are rated either Outstanding or Good by Ofsted, including primary schools Grove Park, St Peter’s, Belmont and The William Hogarth.
-Belmont Primary School notably boasts some of the best numbers in all of Hounslow, earning well above average scores.
+Many of the schools in Chiswick are rated either Outstanding or Good by Ofsted.

-In terms of secondary schools, the West London Free School in nearby Hammersmith and the Hammersmith Academy, in Shepherd’s Bush, are rated Good.
+In terms of secondary schools, the West London Free School in nearby Hammersmith and the Hammersmith Academy, in Shepherd’s Bush, are highly regarded schools.

 West London also boasts a number of independent schools with excellent reputations, including St Paul’s School in Barnes SW13, less than a mile from Chiswick, and Godolphin and Latymer, in Hammersmith W6.